alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 ##We're All Guilty##

-Odds are, if we looked closer at the annoyances we face each day, we would find distractions, energy-drainers, and inefficiencies all around us.
-The sad part is how entrenched they've become in our lives, to the point that we accept them as truths.
+If we take a closer look at our daily routines, odds are there are distractions and annoyances all around us.

+The sad part is how entrenched they've become in our lives.
+We barely notice them, to the point that we actually accept them as truths.

 And that's where the problem lies.
 Not in the fact that crap exists and happens to us from time to time.
 But in how **numb** we've become to all of it.

 Why do we constantly choose to put up with crap we have the power to eliminate?

 Perhaps there are more important things to focus on.
 Or it isn't that big of a problem yet.
 Or we simply just want to put on our sweatpants and watch Netflix.

 Whatever the reason, the longer an annoyance lingers around, the more familiar and normal it becomes in our lives.
 Until gradually, it ends up as just another blip in our daily routine.